A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Zitterbewegung Stochastic Mechanics

-Notice that the dynamics for (91) differs from the dynamics of the classical \emph{zbw} particle phase by the presence of the quantum kinetic which enters into (89).
+Notice also that the equation of motion for (101) differs from the equation of motion for the classical \emph{zbw} particle phase by the presence of the quantum kinetic entering into (98-99).
 The two phases might appear to be connected by the `classical limit' $(\hbar/2m)\rightarrow0$, but this is only a formal connection since such a limit corresponds to deleting the presence of the ether, thereby also deleting the physical mechanism that we hypothesize to cause the \emph{zbw} particle to oscillate at its Compton frequency.
-The physically realistic `classical limit' for (90) corresponds to situations where the quantum kinetic and quantum force are negligible.
-Such situations will arise (as in the dBB theory) whenever the center of mass of a system of particles is sufficiently large and environmental decoherence is appreciable \cite{Allori2001,Bowm2005,Oriols2016}.
+The physically realistic `classical limit' for (98-99) corresponds to situations where the quantum kinetic and quantum force are negligible.
+Such situations will arise (as in the dBB theory) whenever the center of mass of a system of particles is sufficiently large and environmental decoherence is appreciable \cite{Allori2001,Bowm2005,Oriols2016,Derakhshani2017b}.

-Now consider the particle phase change in the \textit{\emph{time-symmetric mean rest and lab frames}}.
-As in the classical \emph{zbw} model, the \emph{zbw} oscillation in the time-symmetric IMTRF is simply harmonic, making the time-symmetric mean phase a single-valued function (up to addition of an integer multiple of $2\pi$) of the time-symmetric mean particle trajectory in the lab frame.
-Otherwise, we would contradict our hypothesis that the particle has a well-defined mean phase at each point in space that it can occupy.
-So if, in the time-symmetric IMTRF, we integrate the phase of the \emph{zbw} particle around a closed loop $L$ with $\delta t=0$, we will have